iotaledger/integration-services/api/USAGE.md

 `GET /trusted-roots`

 Returns a list of trusted root identity IDs.
-Trusted roots are IDs of identities which are trusted by the bridge.
-This identity IDs can be IDs of other companies, by adding them to the list trusted roots their verifiable credentials are trusted when checking at the bridge.
+Trusted roots are IDs of identities which are trusted by the Bridge.
+This identity IDs can be IDs of other companies, by adding them to the list trusted roots their Verifiable Credentials (VCs) are trusted when checking at the Bridge.

 `GET /latest-document/{user-id}`

-Get the latest version of an identity document from the tangle.
+Get the latest version of an identity document (DID) from the Tangle.

 `POST /create-identity`

-Create a new decentralized digital identity.
-It will be signed and published to the tangle!
+Create a new decentralized digital identity (DID).
+It will be signed and published to the Tangle!
 A digital identity can represent a device, user or even an organization.
-Do not lose the privateAuthKey, since it won’t be stored on the API side and do only store it encrypted.
+It is recommended to securely (encrypt) store the privateAuthKey locally, since it won’t be stored on the API side.

 `GET /check-verification`

 Check the verifiable credential of a user.
-Validates the signed verifiable credential against the tangle and checks if the issuer id of the credential is a trusted root.
+Validates the signed verifiable credential against the Tangle and checks if the issuer DID contained in the credential is a trusted root.

 `POST /verify-user`

-Verify a user, device or organization etc. at the api.
-Only verified users with assigned privileges can verify other identities at the api.
+Verify a user, device or organization at the API Bridge.
+Only verified users with assigned privileges can verify other identities at the API.
 Having a verified identity provides the opportunity that other users are able to identify and verify a subscriber by the verifiable credential.

 `POST /revoke-verification`

 Remove the verification of a user.
-Reasons could be, that the user has left the organization.
-Only organization admins, the initiator or the user itself can do that!
+In the case of individual and organization identities the reason could be that the user has left the organization.
+Only organization admins, the initiator or the user itself can do that.

 `GET /prove-ownership/{user-id}`

 Request a nonce which must be signed by the private key of the client and send it to /prove-ownership/{user-id} endpoint via POST.
+This allows a user to prove ownership of its identity public key.

 `POST /prove-ownership/{user-id}`